martinhelmutda/martinhelmutda/README.md

 ## 📚 Curious by Nature

-From design systems and code languages to behavioral science and architecture, I enjoy diving into all kinds of topics — just for the joy of learning.
+From design systems and code to behavioral science and architecture, I enjoy diving into all kinds of topics — just for the joy of learning.

 ---